bigBrain1901/191CS124_MEN-Stack/README.md

    1. Open your preferred terminal (cmd, system terminal, hyper terminal, vscode terminal, etc) in that folder.

+   1. Run the command `npm init` on that terminal and just hit enter till the promt is ready again :)

    1. run the command `npm i package` and replace __package__ with the __following one after the other__.
       1. express
       1. ejs